mikemospan/COMP2511-Tutorial/tute08/README.md

 Consider the Bank Account class from Lab 04.
 What if multiple people try to access the bank account at the same time?
 Inside `src/unsw/heist` are three classes:

-* `BankAccount`, from Lab 04.
+- `BankAccount`, from Lab 04.
-* `BankAccountAccessor`.
+- `BankAccountAccessor`.
 Objects of this type are an instance of an access to a bank account to withdraw money a given number of times by given amounts.
-* `BankAccountThreadedAccessor`, which `extends Thread`, and overrides the method `run` to create a new instanceof `BankAccountAccessor` and access the bank.
+- `BankAccountThreadedAccessor`, which `extends Thread`, and overrides the method `run` to create a new instance of `BankAccountAccessor` and access the bank.

 Currently when you run the code, you will find that each thread accesses the bank at the same time (which doesn't make sense).
 Most of the time this just means that each accessor tries to make as many transactions as they can before the bank runs out of money: